-IN WITNESS WHEREOF, Underwriters have caused these presents to be duly executed on their behalf by the undersigned through the duly authorized representatives of \\\\\ in the following respective percentages: \\\\\ Respectfully submitted this \\\\\ day of \\\\\\, \\\\\.
-BY: Law Firm Ву: Attorneys names Attorneys In Fact for Underwriters Respectfully submitted, BY: Insurer A. By: \\\\\ Insurer A's representative Title BY: Insurer B. Ву: Insurer B's representative Title BY: Insurer C. By: Insurer C's representative Title
+IN WITNESS WHEREOF, Underwriters have caused these presents to be duly executed on their behalf by the undersigned through the duly authorized representatives of in the following respective percentages: Respectfully submitted this day of , .
+BY: Law Firm Ву: Attorneys names Attorneys In Fact for Underwriters Respectfully submitted, BY: Insurer A. By: Insurer A's representative Title BY: Insurer B. Ву: Insurer B's representative Title BY: Insurer C. By: Insurer C's representative Title

 PLAINTIFF

 VS. CIVIL ACTION NO.

 DEFENDANT

-CLAIM OF OWNER, FRCP SUF PLEMENTAL RULE C(6)
+CLAIM OF OWNER, FRCP SUF PPLEMENTAL RULE C(6)

-, and makes claim to engines, equipment and furnishings, as the t was at the time the complaint was filed, of the vessel and no other person is the
+intervenes for, and makes claim to engines, equipment and furnishings, as the, the plaintiff.
+The claimant and still is, the true and bona fide sole owner owner thereof. the, her tackle, hey are arrested at the instance of twas at the time the complaint was filed,

 Respectfully submitted,

 [Owner]

 By

 STATE OF Attorney for Claimant

 , being duly sworn, deposes and says:

-I am the of the claimar I have read the Claim of Owner and know the comy own knowledge, except as to matters the belief, and as to those matters, I believe them to erein stated to be upon information and
+I have read the Claim of Owner and know the omy own knowledge, except as to matters the contents thereof, and the same are true to erein stated to be upon information and

 [Name]

 Subscribed and sworn to before me this , day of, 20

 My Commission Expires: Notary Public

-•
+By

 PLAINTIFF

-vs. CIVIL ACTION NO.
+VS. CIVIL ACTION NO.

 DEFENDANT

-STIPULATION FOR VALU JE, FRCP SUPPLEMENTAL RULE E(5)
+STIPULATION FOR VALUE, FRCP SUPPLEMENTAL RULE E(5)

-its attorney-in-fact, to submit acknowledges itself to be bound in the percent per annum to the plaintiff, , , a of this court and, in case of an appear United States Court of Appeals for the granted from final judgment of the Fourt of the United States in this acceptance.
-(5), the parties have agreed for, through itself to the jurisdiction of this countries to the sum of, with interest at the rate of from this date, on behalf of the claimant of vesse and agrees to abide by and fulfill the final judgment all from final judgment, then the final judgment of the Fifth Circuit and, in case of an appeal or certional ifth Circuit, then the final judgment of the Supremotion.
-If fails to honor the judgment, execution may issue against it, its goods, chattels or to be found.
+Under FRCP Supplemental E(5), the paits attorney-in-fact, to submit itself acknowledges itself to be bound in the sum of percent per annum from this to the plaintiff, and agrees of this court and, in case of an appeal from final United States Court of Appeals for the Fifth Cirgranted from final judgment of the Fifth Circuit Court of the United States in this action.
+If consents that summary process of execution land and tenements wherever found or to be for with interest at the rate of date, on behalf of the claimant of vessel s to abide by and fulfill the final judgment al judgment, then the final judgment of the reuit and, in case of an appeal or certiorari t, then the final judgment of the Supreme fails to honor the judgment, it may issue against it, its goods, chattels,

-This, the day of
+This, the day of, ·

 WITNESS: [Name of Corporate Surety] By:[Seal] Attorney-in-fact

-The foregoing Stipulation is approved d as to form and amount.
+The foregoing Stipulation is approved as to for m and amount.

-Attorney for Plaintiff
+Attorn ney for Plaintiff

 PLAINTIFF

-VS. CIVIL ACTION NO.
+vs. CIVIL ACTION I NO

 DEFENDAN т

-BSTITUTION OF SECURITY FOR EL, FRCP SUPPLEMENTAL E(5)
+BSTITUTION OF SECURITY EL, FRCP SUPPLEMENTAL

-A complaint has been filed in this court by against the vessel, her engines, tackle, furniture and apparel, in rem , and against, a corporation, as owner of the vessel, in personam .
-The parties agree to the substitution of other security for the arrest or attachment of the vessel as follows:
+mplaint has been filed in thi, her engines, tackle, , a corporation, as owner of tution of other security for the furniture and apparel, in of the vessel, in personam. rem, and against The parties agree

-as princip firmly bound unto (\$) Dollars to action. oal and, as Surety, are held and in the sum of in this
+as princip firmly bound unto (\$) Dollars to action. al and, as So in the sum the use of the said urety, are held and of in this

-The condition of this obligation is such that if the plaintiff,, obtains a final judgment or award against the vessel, her engines, etc., in rem, must satisfy that judgment or award together with interest and costs.
-If fails to do so, will stand for, but not to exceed the above sum, then this obligation will become void, otherwise to remain in full force and effect.
+together with interest and c stand for, ation is such that if the plain r award against the vessel must satisfy that costs.
+If fails to do s but not to exceed the abo , otherwise to remain in full f so, will ove sum, then this

-This bond is further subject to the general conditions of the surety bond attached to this agreement and incorporated herein by reference.
+further subject to the generated herein by re attached to this

-Dated th is day of ., 20
+Dated th is day of , 20

 Principal

 -and-

 Surety